-- Halfway through the battle against Elyon in Breath of Fire: Dragon Quarter, he "begins meditating", with a very large targetting circle locked onto one party member.
+- In Breath of Fire: Dragon Quarter, halfway through the battle against Elyon, he "begins meditating", with a very large targetting circle locked onto one party member.
 After three turns, lightning strikes that character and anything nearby, inflicting quadruple-digit damage.

 - In the Pokémon games, Mewtwo is said to spend its time meditating to increase its mental powers.

-- The "Meditate" attack, which raises the user's Attack by one stage.
+- The "Meditate" move (which is called "Yoga Pose" in Japan) raises the user's Attack by one stage.

-- Yoshimitsu has a move where he sits down in the lotus seat position.
+- Yoshimitsu from Tekken has a move where he sits down in the lotus seat position.
 The longer he stays in it, the more health he restores.

 - This is how Aang in Avatar: The Last Airbender is supposed to activate the Avatar State.
-The first time he does this, he gets one-shotted in the back mid-transformation by a Dangerously Genre Savvy Azula.
+The first time he does this, he gets one-shotted in the back mid-transformation by a clever Azula.
 The second time he does this is the beginning of one of the greatest asskickings ever, directed towards Fire Lord Ozai at the end of the series.

 - His successor, Avatar Korra, also uses meditation at times (it's actually part of her airbender training) to connect to the Avatar spirit.
 In an inversion, though, she doesn't get (or need) more power; instead, it helps foster her spiritual connection to the world, which she has always lacked, unlike Aang.

-- In "The End: Part One" of Teen Titans, Raven goes into a meditation position before entering her energy raven attack to blow apart Plasmus.
+- In "The End: Part One" of Teen Titans (2003), Raven goes into a meditation position before entering her energy raven attack to blow apart Plasmus.
 Though she spends a lot of time in the series meditating, this is the only time she does so during a battle.